 Explaining what fatigue is and the impact it can have on your daily life really hard.
 You can’t fully understand it until you experience it.
 Fatigue can stop you from finishing an activity or even stop you from starting one.

-HOW DOES MULTIPLE SCLEROSIS CAUSE FATIGUE?
+HOW DOES MY CONDITION CAUSE FATIGUE?

 It is thought that it can also be a combination of these factors which causes you to feel fatigued.